KNOWLEDGE BASE Trademarks and Patents China

 The Chinese intellectual property rights system, including its laws, processes, and enforcement are complex, expensive, and favor Chinese companies and citizens.
 If you decide to manufacture or sell in China, work with a local expert immediately to determine when to register your trademark in China.

-Foreign applicants without residency or a local place of business are required to file trademark and patent applications through a local Chinese trademark or patent agent who will deal directly with the China Trademark Office and the State Intellectual Property Office.
+Foreign applicants without residency or a local place of business are required to file trademark and patent applications through a local Chinese trademark or patent agent who will deal directly with the China Trademark Office and the National Intellectual Property Administration.

 Trademarks In China